convox/convox/docs/guides/load-balancing.md

       web:
         domain: ${DOMAIN}

-In this example  your application would use a standard Rack hostname by default, but could be configured to use a custom domain with the `DOMAIN` environment variable:
+In this example  your App would use a standard Rack hostname by default, but could be configured to use a custom domain with the `DOMAIN` environment variable:

     $ convox env set DOMAIN=myapp-staging.example.org -a myapp-staging